 What is a Perkins Loan?

-Loans borrowed through the Federal Perkins Loan Program--often just called Perkins Loans--are fixed-interest federal student loans available to undergraduate students with high financial need (which is determined by the FAFSA).
+Loans borrowed through the Federal Perkins Loan Program are fixed-interest federal student loans available to undergraduate students with high financial need (which is determined by the FAFSA).

 Who is eligible for a Perkins Loan?

 Students who submitted the FAFSA by the February 15th priority deadline and demonstrate financial need may be offered a Perkins loan.
 However, the amount of funding we have available for this loan is extremely limited.
 Therefore, many students who would otherwise be eligible won't have it offered as a part of their financial aid award.
-So, if you don't see a Perkins loan on your award letter--and you submitted the FAFSA by the priority deadline--chances are that funding was depleted.
+If you don't see a Perkins loan on your award letter—and you submitted the FAFSA by the priority deadline—chances are that funding was depleted.

 What are the terms of the Perkins loan at DU?